POSH

 What to do right now

-1) Reassure your child they are not in trouble
+1) Reassure your child they are not in trouble.

-2) Stop communication with the offender
+2) Stop communication with the offender.

-5) Report to the right authority
+6) Report to the right authority and platform.

 What not to do